Planning and Development Service Privacy Notice

 We get applicant information in two ways – it is supplied to us directly (or via a planning agent on their behalf) or we receive it from a third party website that provides a transaction service.
 These include:

 We also receive comments, representations, allegations, complaints and questions via email, letter and our website.

 To allow us to make decisions on their applications, individuals must provide us with some personal data (eg. name, address, contact details).
 In a small number of circumstances, individuals will provide us with “special category data” or sensitive data in support of their application (eg. evidence of medical history).

 We use the information provided to us to make decisions about the use of land in the public interest.
 This is known as a 'public task' and is why we do not need you to opt in to allow your information to be used.

 - Visit the ICO website for more informaton on 'public tasks'

 Some information provided to us we are obliged under the regulations to make available on planning registers.
 This is a permanent record of our planning decisions that form part of the planning history of a site, along with other facts that form part of the “land search.”

-We may sometimes need to share information submitted in support of, or relevant to the consideration of planning and other related applications with external organisations and other specialist consultancies who sometimes assist in processing planning applications on behalf of the Council.
+We may sometimes need to share information submitted in support of, or relevant to, the consideration of planning and other related applications, or relevant to the preparation of policy documents, with external organisations and other specialist consultancies.
+These parties sometimes assist in processing planning applications or in preparing policy documents on behalf of the Council.
 We do not however, sell or otherwise disclose your information to other organisations.

 Information displayed on our website